renaissance-publishing/renaissance/chapters/02-system-rules.md

         -   So, for example, if you maintain three Sustained Actions, you take a -20 penalty to all tests.

-    -   Sustain actions don\\'t have a specific upper limit for how long you can maintain them, but your GM might not allow you to maintain them for more than a reasonable amount of time, or might require additional checks or impose additional
+    -   Sustain actions don't have a specific upper limit for how long you can maintain them, but your GM might not allow you to maintain them for more than a reasonable amount of time, or might require additional checks or impose additional